 "I grew up thinking of it as a rite of passage, somewhere between baptism and confirmation," says Gene Merriam, former commissioner of Minnesota's Department of Natural Resources.

 For many years, the headwaters was marked only by a 1930s plaque; now, there's also a center named for Mary Gibbs, with a restaurant, gift shop and plaza lined with exhibits, many featuring Gibbs' turn-of-the-century photographs.

 Itasca is still Minnesota's own resort, the highlight of a summer.
-Of all the parks, it has by far the most overnight visitors, 100,000 every year.
+Of all Minnesota's state parks, it has by far the most overnight visitors.

 Luckily, it takes just a weekend to see many of Itasca's highlights.
 Here are the top five.